adamliter/adamliter.org/README.md

 adamliter
 ===================

-This repository hosts the source code for the main domain of my personal website (http://adamliter.org).
+This repository hosts the source code for my personal website (http://adamliter.org).